jumblexacm/jumble-bot/README.md

     - Choose [permissions](https://discord.com/developers/docs/topics/oauth2#oauth2):
         - Under **"Scopes"**, check `bot`
         - Under **"Bot Permissions"**, check `Read Messages/View Channels`
-    - As your redirect URL, choose your redirect URI from earlier
     - Save the generated URL, because it disappears if you navigate away from the page

 5. Activate the bot